 Objective 2: Improving early education and essential health services

 Early education and essential health services are areas where Australian investment makes the biggest contribution to human development in Vanuatu.
 Australia works with the Vanuatu Government and communities to increase access to, and the quality of, early education to improve literacy and numeracy.
 Working with the Vanuatu Government, we aim to improve access to resilient, quality essential health services, with a focus on workforce development and primary care.
 We are prioritising improvements in maternal and reproductive health.

 Investments for improving early education and essential health services

 Objective 3: Improving community safety and resilience

-We will aim to strengthen key legal and justice institutions (informal and formal) including the police, with a focus on access to justice for women, children and youth.
-We will do this by working with a range of partners to reduce the prevalence of violence against women and children and to increase access to counselling support and legal services.
-We will also help Vanuatu to strengthen its resilience and response to natural disasters.
+We aim to strengthen key legal and justice institutions (informal and formal) including the police, with a focus on access to justice for women, children and youth.
+We do this by working with a range of partners to reduce the prevalence of violence against women and children, and to increase access to counselling support and legal services.
+We are also helping Vanuatu to strengthen its resilience and response to natural disasters.